 What Can You Expect to Recover in a Civil Rights Lawsuit?

-If you believe you have been denied housing, employment, or other basic rights, or you believe you have been unfairly targeted because of your race, color, religion, sex, or other trait protected by the Human Rights Act, you may be able to sue for damages.
+If you believe you have been denied housing, employment, or other basic rights, or you believe you have been unfairly targeted because of your race, color, religion, sex, or other trait protected by the Human Rights Act, you may be able to sue for damages with the help of our civil rights attorneys.

 A Washington, D.C. civil rights lawyer may be able to help you seek awards for: